jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 y = 1, p &= 0.9, \quad \text{good!} \\
 \end{align*}
 $$
-We also needs to based on the level, returns different error.
+We also need to ensure that the error magnitude reflects the degree of the mismatch.
 Below we will use natural logarithm as our mathematic tool again.

 #### Natural Logarithm
-As the derivation above, if a number locates in the interval of  $[0, 1]$, given by a natural logarithm,
+As the derivation above, if a number within in the interval of  $[0, 1]$, given by a natural logarithm,
 we will get a negative number, if the number closer the $0$, the return value of $\ln$ will more close to $-\infty$.

-If we put possibility into natural logarithm, we can get two kinds of error:
+If we put probability into natural logarithm, we can get two kinds of error:
 $$
 \begin{align*}
 \ln(p) &=> when y = 1, but p = 0.1 \\